 - Hyperthyroidism also poses a problem, and needs to be treated if present.
 VNA therapy might also affect a cure for this problem.

 In most pets we treat at day 1, day 3, day 7, then twice per week, and then every 1-4 weeks depending on response.
-At that point we treat monthly for 3 months.
+At that point we treat monthly or every other month indefinitely.

 Every pet is an individual, so your exact treatment timetable might be modified by one of our doctors as treatment progresses.
 It is important not to let your pet jump into the car or from the front seat to back seat on the way home from our office.
 This can cause an adjustment to fall out of place.